FAQ's About Wildlife

-If you find a dead animal lying beside the road and you can safely do so, please pull over in a safe spot on the side of the road.
+If you find a dead native animal lying beside the road and you can safely do so, please pull over in a safe spot on the side of the road.
 Turn your vehicle off and contact our Emergency Response Service on 03 8400 7300 for further assistance.
 Many of our native animals are marsupials which means they carry pouch young, including kangaroos, wallabies, koalas, wombats and possums.
 Even if the adult animal has been killed, there is still a good chance that her pouch young may have survived, can be rescued, rehabilitated and released back to the wild.
-Click her for our fact sheet on Pouch Checking.
+Click here for our fact sheet on Pouch Checking.

 Where can I get a possum nesting box to place in my garden?

 Installing a possum box in your garden is a great way to lend a helping hand to your local wildlife and a smart option to offer alternate accommodation to your house roof.

 Wildlife Victoria have teamed up with Men's Sheds across Victoria to provide affordable possum boxes ready to install in your backyard tree!
 Click here to buy one for $55 now.

 If you're the DIY type, you can find instructions to build your own nest box here